Cornelllo/Developer-Vault/Kubernetes/Kubernetes.md

 [Source](https://learn.microsoft.com/en-us/training/modules/intro-to-kubernetes/2-what-is-kubernetes)
 ## Kubernetes architecture

 An orchestrator is a system that deploys and manages apps.
-A [[cluster]] is a set of computers that work together and are viewed as a single system.
+A [[Cluster]] is a set of computers that work together and are viewed as a single system.
 You use Kubernetes as the orchestration and cluster software to deploy your apps and respond to changes in compute resource needs.

 ![Diagram of a Kubernetes cluster architecture that shows the components installed on the control plane and the worker nodes.](https://learn.microsoft.com/en-us/training/modules/intro-to-kubernetes/media/3-cluster-architecture-components.svg)